-Remote Procedure Call (RPC)
+REMOTE PROCEDURE CALL (RPC)

-Microsoft Windows operating system products from Windows "Chicago" forward will include support for applications developed using the Remote Procedure Call (RPC) protocol.
+Microsoft Windows operating system products, beginning with Windows 95, will include support for applications developed using the RPC protocol.
 RPC allows applications running on one computer to execute functions, or processes, on another computer across the network regardless of the underlying network protocols in use or the type of software running on the remote computer.

-Microsoft's implementation of RPC is compliant with the specifications of the Open Systems Foundation (OSF) Distributed Computing Environment (DCE), and works with other compliant products.
-This enables programs running on Microsoft Windows to access services running on other platforms such as HP® and IBM® AIX®.
-Similarly, administrative applications running on other platforms will be able to remotely control processes on Windows systems.
+Microsoft's implementation of RPC complies with the specifications of the Open Systems Foundation (OSF) Distributed Computing Environment (DCE), and works with other compliant products.
+This enables programs running on Microsoft Windows to access services running on other platforms such as HP and IBM AIX8.
+Similarly, administrative applications running on other platforms will be able to remotely control processes on Windows-based PCs.